 The Masters in Information Technology is an intensive, practically oriented taught postgraduate programme which will equip you with advanced IT skills.
 This is a conversion degree programme intended for students without a computing science background.
 You will apply your knowledge and skills by conducting a development project.

-- The School of Computing Science is consistently highly ranked achieving 2nd in Scotland and 10th in the UK (Complete University Guide 2017)
+- The School of Computing Science is ranked 2nd in Scotland (Complete University Guide 2019).

 - The School is a member of the Scottish Informatics and Computer Science Alliance: SICSA.
 This collaboration of Scottish universities aims to develop Scotland's place as a world leader in Informatics and Computer Science research and education.

 - The School of Computing Science has extensive contacts with industrial partners who contribute to several of their taught courses, through active teaching, curriculum development, and panel discussion.
 Recent contributors include representatives from IBM, J.P.
 Morgan, Amazon, Adobe and Red Hat.